memfault/interrupt/_drafts/gnu-make-guidelines.md

 	./run-tests.sh
 ```

-> **_NOTE!!! `.PHONY` targets are ALWAYS considered out-of-date, so Make will
+> **NOTE!!! `.PHONY` targets are ALWAYS considered out-of-date, so Make will
 ALWAYS run the recipe for those targets (and therfore any target that has a
 `.PHONY` prerequisite!).
-Use with caution!!_**
+Use with caution!!**

-### Implicit rules
+#### Implicit Rules

 Implicit rules are provided by Make.
-I find using them to be confusing, since
+I find using them to be confusing since
 there's so much behavior happening behind the scenes.
-You will ocassionally
+You will occasionally
 encounter them in the wild, so be aware.

 Here's a quick example: